Date of Last Revision: May 10, 2022

 American Mensa, Ltd. accepts no responsibility for the opinions and information posted via its Internet Communications Services by its members or guests.
 Additionally, American Mensa is not liable for damages resulting from information transmitted via these services or from any interruption or failure of these services.

-Community Moderators are appointed by the Lead Moderator.
-Moderators are responsible for maintaining the sense of camaraderie within the Mensa Connect public communities and moderating and facilitating member interactions.
-Moderators are members' primary contacts in Mensa Connect and serve as representatives of American Mensa.
+Community Moderators are appointed by Community Administrators such as SIG Coordinators and LocSecs.
+General Discussion Community Moderators are appointed by the Communications Officer.
+Community Administrators may add or remove Moderators as they deem necessary to ensure the smooth running of their communities.
+Moderators are responsible for maintaining the sense of camaraderie within Mensa Connect and moderating and facilitating member interactions.
+Moderators are important resources for members in Mensa Connect and serve as representatives of American Mensa.

 - Welcoming and encouraging new forum members